falense/b2_fuse/README.md

 bucketId: <yourbucketid>
 ```

-### Online only copy

-This FUSE driver can be used either with a (small) memory backing for current open files or a complete local copy.
-In order to use the FUSE driver as an interface to the online service B2 (with no local copy) use:
+In order to use the FUSE driver as an interface to the online service B2 run:

 ```
 python b2fuse.py <mountpoint>